tylertitsworth/5th-age-srd/Classes/Monk.md

 #### Ki Power

 _Gather the Flame:_You can spend 1 point of ki when you cast your Disciple of the Hidden Flame spell to cast it as if you possessed the adventurer-tier and champion-tier feat for that spell, if any.
-At 8th level, treat the spell like you possessed the epic-tier feat for it, if any, when you spend the ki.
+At epic tier, treat the spell like you possessed the epic-tier feat for it, if any, when you spend the ki.

 ---